frictionlessdata/datapackage-v2-draft/content/docs/specifications/table-schema.md

 - **Type**: boolean
 - **Fields**: all

 Indicates whether this field cannot be `null`.
 If required is `false` (the default), then `null` is allowed.
-See the section on `missingValues` for how, in the physical representation of the data, strings can represent `null` values.
+See the section on `missingValues` for how, in the native representation of the data, strings can represent `null` values.

 ### `unique`